 Regardless of how diligently I worked to empower my clients, my position as a therapist was one of authority and superior knowledge.
 I was expected to help a sick person get well.

 Issues involving the use of power and dominance are critically important in the coaching relationship.
 No one is dominant in the coaching relationship.
 A coach approach to clients involves an equal balance of power.
 Coaching makes certain that the client holds their own power while the coach holds their own.
 It’s a true partnership of equals.

 As a life coach, I am not expected to be wise or to dispense wisdom from on high.
 Instead, I must listen carefully to my client as she or he is the authority on their life.
 I will only become the authority on life coaching.

 Life coaching takes a reverent view of the client as their own unique font of knowledge.
 People have their own answers inside them.
 They might just need a bit of assistance hearing themselves.

 That’s where a coach learning to ask powerful questions enters the picture.
 The answers are already inside the client.
-The skill I needed to grasp was asking questions.
-I reviewed lists of coaching type questions and despaired knowing I literally cannot memorize.
+Listening is a skill.
+Active listening is my talent.
+Coaching requires much active listening.

 If you’d like more information or would like to make an appointment.

 Telephone: (615) 464-3791